harrysentonbury/quarter-dead-synth/README.md

 # quarter-dead-synth

-### A bit of a synth you can play on your computer keyboard.
+### A bit of a synthesizer you can play on your computer keyboard.

 I called it quarter dead because that was the first tune that popped out of my fingers after I tapped a key and heard the first note.
 It uses